Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 # Get started with Java and Azure Cosmos DB

-In this guide, you work with a Spring Boot application that uses Azure Cosmos DB for its data store and the Core (SQL) API.
+In this guide, you work with a Spring Boot application that uses Azure Cosmos DB for its data store and Azure Cosmos DB for NoSQL.
 This application takes a prescribed approach to development using Java 11, Spring Data, and reactive development.
 This project was created using [Spring Initializr](https://start.spring.io/).

 ## Prerequisites